WW2 Monthly History - August

 19th August 1942 Operation Jubilee, the Combined Operations raid at Dieppe.
 This raid is well documented and resulted in heavy Allied losses.
 The primary Commando units involved were Nos 3 & 4 Army Commandos and No. 40 Royal Marine Commando.

-His citation, along with those of all the Commando Victoria Cross recipients, can be found here in our [Victoria Cross ] section.
+His citation for gallantry, along with those of all the Commando Victoria Cross recipients, can be viewed in our Victoria Cross section [here.... ].

 August 1943 saw the continuation of the Forfar raids along the French coastline involving men from No 12 Commando, the SSRF, and the SBS.